exakat/exakat/docs/Installation.rst

 Gremlin plug-in
 +++++++++++++++++++++++++++++

 There is a [gremlin plug-in](https://github.com/thinkaurelius/neo4j-gremlin-plugin) for Neo4j.
-Follow the install instructions there.
+Follow the install instructions there, but also before running the maven compile, update the pom.xml files :

+* pom.xml : change the version tag from 2.3.1 to 2.3.5
+* tinkerpop2/pom.xml : change the version tag from 2.3.1 to 2.3.5
+* tinkerpop3/pom.xml
+    + change the version tag from 2.3.1 to 2.3.5
+    + change the tinkerpop-version tag from 3.1.0-incubating to 3.2.0-incubating

 Various versions of PHP
 +++++++++++++++++++++++++++++